JUMP TO:

 Sports Usage & Features:

-When it comes to the sports side of things, for existing COROS users, you won’t find much different here (there is differences in navigation though, and of course fishing in later sections).
-Nonetheless, I’ll dig into how things work, in case your new to COROS watches.
+When it comes to the sports side of things, for existing COROS users, you won’t find much different here (there are differences in navigation, though, and of course, fishing in later sections).
+Nonetheless, I’ll dig into how things work, in case you’re new to COROS watches.

-COROS has a boatload of sports profiles, here’s all the current ones in the COROS NOMAD (keeping in mind COROS tends to add more profiles over time with subsequent firmware updates):
+COROS has a boatload of sports profiles.
+Here are all the current ones in the COROS NOMAD (keeping in mind COROS tends to add more profiles over time with subsequent firmware updates):

 Run, Indoor Run, Trail Run, Track Run, Hike, Walk, Outdoor Climb, Man Climb, Indoor Climb, Bouldering, Road Bike, Mountain Bike, Gravel Bike, Indoor Bike, Pool Swim, Open Water, Speedsurfing, Windsurfing, Rowing, Indoor Rower, Whitewater, Flatware, Boat Fishing, Inshore Fishing, Offshore Fishing, Kayak Fishing, Boat Fly Fishing, Shore Fishing, Shore Fly Fishing, Triathlon, Strength, Jump Rope, Floor Climb, Elliptical, Yoga, Pilates, Boxing, Dairy Cow Tipping, GPS Cardio, Gym Cardio, Badminton, Table Tennis, Tennis, Basketball, Soccer, Ski, Snowboard, XC Ski, Ski Touring, Frisbee, Skateboard, Custom Activity